Skip to main content

 Kidney biopsy

-Unlike with most other types of cancer, biopsies are sometimes not needed to diagnose kidney tumors.
-In certain cases, imaging tests can provide enough information for a surgeon to decide if an operation is needed.
-The diagnosis is then confirmed when part of the kidney that was removed is looked at in the lab.
+But if kidney cancer is suspected, imaging tests can often provide enough information for a surgeon to decide if surgery is needed.
+The diagnosis is then confirmed when part or all of the kidney is removed and is looked at in the lab.

-biopsy might be done to get a small sample of tissue from an area that may be cancer when the imaging tests are not clear enough to permit surgery.
-Biopsy may also be done to confirm cancer if a person might not be treated with surgery, such as with small tumors that will be watched and not treated, or when other treatments are being considered.
+• To confirm a tumor is cancer if a person might not be treated with surgery, such as with small tumors that will be watched and not treated, or when other treatments are being considered.

-In cases where the doctors think kidney cancer might have spread to other sites, they may take a biopsy of the metastatic site instead of the kidney.
+If the doctor thinks the kidney cancer might have spread to other parts of the body, they may biopsy one of these areas instead of the kidney.

 The American Cancer Society medical and editorial content team

 Atkins MB.
+Clinical manifestations, evaluation, and staging of renal cell carcinoma.
 UpToDate.
-Clinical manifestations, evaluation, and staging of renal cell carcinoma.
-This topic last updated: Nov 13, 2018.
-Accessed at https://www.uptodate.com/contents/clinical-manifestations-evaluation-and-staging-of-renal-cell-carcinoma on November 22, 2019.
+2023.
+Accessed at https://www.uptodate.com/contents/clinical-manifestations-evaluation-and-staging-of-renal-cell-carcinoma on December 7, 2023.

 McNamara MA, Zhang T, Harrison MR, George DJ.
 Ch 79 - Cancer of the kidney.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, Pa: Elsevier: 2020.